 In Steven’s Words

 In the early 1980s, I learned how to forage before I learned how to garden and I think this changed my view of what gardening could be.
 My vision was of a co-created area of intensive polycultural foraging that honored the Wildness in and around the garden, as opposed to the fascist dictatorship of Nature that we see even in most organic gardens.
-As I was working with co-creating this form of garden I travelled to the highlands around Chiapas Mexico and found people (the Lacadonian Maya) who had been practicing gardening this way for millennia.
+As I was working with co-creating this form of garden I traveled to the highlands around Chiapas Mexico and found people (the Lacadonian Maya) who had been practicing gardening this way for millennia.

 When I came home after six months I started an M.A. at Trent U. on the topic of “Native Plant Use and Gardening in the Southern Algonquin Bioregion.”
 From this research I fully realized what I had stumbled into – the original form of gardening – I’d stumbled into Eden.
-I realized that European Gardening – the standard by which we judge and categorize other “more primitive” forms of gardening, however efficient, was in fact a historical anomaly.
+I realized that European Gardening – the standard by which we judge and categorize other “more primitive” forms of gardening, however efficient, was, in fact, a historical anomaly.
 And that even what we call the Neolithic period and the start of agriculture is skewed because of our backward view of what we think agriculture is – a large monocultural field.
 Forms of human agriculture started at least a hundred thousand years before when we think it did.

-Agriculture is not just something we invented it is practiced by many animals and is in fact part of the continuum of evolution here on Earth.
+Agriculture is not just something we invented it is practiced by many animals and is, in fact, part of the continuum of evolution here on Earth.